Helsinki, Finland

 Warned of this mishap, one Admiral Grieg hastened to retrieve the Russian fleet.
 Just nineteen days later, he aimed at Sveaborg.
 It disbanded a Swedish “spy” squadron and established a naval blockade that cut the Finnish south's connection with Sweden.

-It was not yet that the Russians would take the rival nation, but in 1808 Tsar Alexander I allied with Napoleon and the Russia gave the final ax.
-In the hangover of the War of Finland, the eastern third of Sweden was transformed into the Duchy of Finland, finally, under the jurisdiction of the Russian Empire.
+It would not yet be from this that the Russians would take over the rival nation, but, in 1808, Tsar Alexander I allied himself with Napoleon and Russia gave the final blow.
+In the aftermath of the Finnish War, the eastern third of Sweden was transformed into the Duchy of Finland, finally, under the jurisdiction of the Russian Empire.

 Back to Iso Mustasaari passing by the submarine Veliko